Tratcher/HttpRouteConfigBicep/ReadMe.md

 The new-path based routing feature introduces the httpRoutingConfig which informs how traffic is routed in the application.
 For an example of the httpRoutingConfig, visit [infra/shared/apps-env.bicep](infra/shared/apps-env.bicep) in this repo.

-To use path-based routing, you will need to be on the 2024-10-02-preview version of the Azure Container Apps API [link].
+To use path-based routing, you will need to be on the 2024-10-02-preview version of the Azure Container Apps API.

 The following is an example of how you can configure path based routing in your ARM/bicep templates.